We’re building a Path for All.

 • Must be 18 years or older

-Duties and Responsibilities:
+Duties & Responsibilities:

 • Watering new plantings and nursery stock

-• Planting seasonal bulbs and annuals
+• Planting seasonal bulbs, annuals, tropicals, and herbaceous/woody perennials

-• Weeding, edging, and mulching flower beds
+• Invasive plant removal, weeding, edging, and mulching

 • Trail maintenance and rebuilding